Great Mosque of Brussels: Saudi Arabia relinquishing control

 In February 2018, Saudi Arabia agreed to give up control of the mosque in a sign that it is trying to shed its reputation as a global exporter of an ultra-conservative brand of Islam.

-On 16 March 2018, the Council of Ministers of Belgium decided to end the concession and transfer its exploitation to the Muslim Executive of Belgium and a charity of local believers.
-A transition period of one year was decided, enabling to create a structure that will associate the Muslim Executive and the yet to form association.
-The government thus enacts a recommendation of the commission investigating the 2016 Brussels bombings that aimed at ending interference of foreign states in the Islam taught in Belgium.
+On 16 March 2018, Belgium's Council of Ministers decided to end the concession and transfer its exploitation to the Muslim Executive of Belgium and a charity of local believers.
+A transition period of one year was decided, enabling the creation of a structure that will associate the Muslim Executive and the yet to form association.
+The government thus enacted a recommendation of the commission investigating the 2016 Brussels bombings that aimed at ending interference of foreign states in the Islam taught in Belgium.

-In December 2020, Minister of Justice Vincent Van Quickenborne issued a negative advisory, suspending the procedure for recognition of the new Association de gestion de la grande mosquée de Bruxelles (AGMB) non-profit management association.
-The State Security Service found three members of the structure linked to Moroccan intelligence and one employed by Turkey's Diyanet.
+In December 2020, the Belgian minister of justice, Vincent Van Quickenborne, issued a negative advisory, suspending the procedure for recognition of the new Association de gestion de la grande mosquée de Bruxelles (AGMB) non-profit management association.
+The State Security Service found three of the structure's members linked to Moroccan intelligence and one employed by Turkey's Diyanet.
 The Académie de Formations et de Recherches en Etudes Islamiques (AFOR) non-profit, created as an independent training centre for imams, had only four students.
-As of 2018, the nonprofit organization Centre Islamique et Culturel de Belgique, or, in Dutch, Islamitisch en Cultureel Centrum van België (lit.
+As of 2018, the non-profit Centre Islamique et Culturel de Belgique, or, in Dutch, Islamitisch en Cultureel Centrum van België (lit.
 'Islamic and Cultural Center of Belgium'), which used to have its seat at the mosque, is being dissolved.

 Area

 In the immediate vicinity of the Great Mosque, the Monument to the Belgian Pioneers in Congo depicts a scene called Belgian military heroism wipes out the (Arab) slave trader.
 Visitors of the mosque complained about the mention of the Arab slave trader.
-Together with the Jordanian and Saudi ambassadors, the imam of the mosque filed a complaint regarding the inscription, leading to the removal of the mention Araabschen / arabe in 1988.
+Together with the Jordanian and Saudi ambassadors, the mosque's imam filed a complaint regarding the inscription, leading to the removal of the mention Araabschen / arabe in 1988.